nicolaujoan/WhereIsMyContainer/README.md

 ![run](./images/6-run_image.png)

-And having the same result in out localhost:
+And having the same result in our localhost:

 ![result](./images/7-result.png)